aourednik/historical-basemaps/README.md

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.

-All maps are stored in the geojson format: single file per feature layer, human and machine readable, easy to import in qGIS.
-Maps resolution is adapted for mapping data on the scale of the whole world.
+All maps are stored in the geojson format: single file per feature layer, human and machine readable, easy to import in [qGIS](https://github.com/qgis/QGIS) or use in [D3](https://github.com/d3).
+Geodata precision and generalization is adapted for mapping data on the scale of a continent or of the whole world.

-Maps are in WGS 84 projection, EPSG:4326 (crs:OGC:1.3:CRS84).
-For now, a 20km global shift remains in some files and needs to be corrected.

 When using the data, keep in mind that